+The numerical results $t_{\mathrm{diff}}\gtrsim t^\ast$ for the CI model and $t_{\mathrm{diff}}\ll t^\ast$ for the ECI model imply that scrambling of the entire system has to take place before saturation of EE for thermalization.
 The condition for thermalization can be derived from the following observation.
 Entanglement can propagate the distance $\xi=v_{\rm EE}\cdot t^{\ast}$ before EE saturates, where $v_{\rm EE}=\ell/t_{\rm diff}$ is the propagation speed of EE.
 If $\xi$ is much larger than the size of the subsystem $d$, \textit{i.e}. $\xi\gg d$, scrambling between the subsystem and other parts of the system occurs before local saturation of entanglement is achieved.
 As a result, the entire system is scrambled enough to realize thermal equilibrium when EE saturates.
 In the case of the ECI model, for example, $\xi\simeq 10$ for $d=2$ and thus $\xi\gg d$.
 If $\xi$ is smaller than $d$, \textit{i.e}. $\xi\lesssim d$ on the contrary, subsystems are not scrambled enough when EE saturates.
-Consequently, EE exhibits large fluctuation after saturation as shown in Fig.~\ref{figvelchaos} (I), because entanglement propagating from other parts of the system reaches the subsystem even after EE saturates in the vicinity of the subsystem.
+Consequently, EE exhibits large fluctuation after saturation as shown in Fig.~\ref{figvelEEs} (I), because entanglement propagating from other parts of the system reaches the subsystem even after EE saturates in the vicinity of the subsystem.
 In the case of the CI model, $\xi\simeq 3$ for $d=2$ and thus $\xi\simeq d$.